udbhav-chugh/CS210-DataStructuresLab/README.md

 # CS210-DataStructuresLab
-This repo contains codes for all primitive data structures along with assignment questions
+This repo contains codes for all primitive data structures along with assignment questions(CS210-2018)